julianidiart/notes/books/the-staff-engineers-path.md

 > "Think of gathering context as a skill to build as part of your job."

 > "Think about your own work and what your journey is."

+### Chapter 3: Creating the Big Picture

+#### What's a Vision?
+What's a Strategy?

+- When organizations realize they need to solve some of the big underlying problems, the words _vision_ and _strategy_ get thrown around a lot.

+#### What's a Technical Vision?

+- Describes the _future state_, focusing on solving problems and achieving goals.
+- Helps create a _shared understanding_ of where the organization should go.
+- Can take _different forms_—simple vision statements or detailed plans.

+> "A vision creates a shared reality.
+As a staff engineer, you can probably imagine a better state...
+The problem is, many of the other senior people around you probably can too."

+#### What's a Technical Strategy?

+- A plan of action to _achieve goals_, overcoming challenges along the way.
+- Based on a diagnosis of current problems, guiding _policies_, and coherent _actions_.

+> A strategy isn’t an aspirational description of what someone else would do in a perfect world.
+It has to be realistic and acknowledge the constraints of your situation.

+#### Do Your Really Need Vision and Strategy Documents?

+- If everyone can get _aligned without the document_, you probably don't need it.
+- This document should avoid fragmented or decentralized decision-making, which leads to inefficiencies.
+- A vision or strategy should bring _clarity_ to the group’s goals and _align_ everyone’s efforts.
+- If the problem is small or well understood, you may not need a formal strategy document.

+#### The Approach

+- Effective strategies often build on _existing ideas_ rather than “brilliant” innovations.
+- If someone is already working on a similar plan, either _join their effort_ or align with it.
+- Secure an _executive sponsor_ to ensure organizational alignment and commitment to your plan.

+#### Writing the Document

+- Involves _iterative cycles_ of thinking, synthesizing, and interviewing stakeholders.
+- Stay _aligned with leadership_ and be open to changing the scope or direction based on feedback.

+#### The Launch

+- Ensure the document has _organizational buy-in_.
+- Make it official by getting it endorsed and distributed _widely within the company_.